 There has been a new requirement introduced to report and pay any resultant capital gains tax within 30 days of completion of the disposal of UK residential property by UK tax residents.
-The regulations require the return to be filed where the disposal of residential property gives rise to a chargeable gain or allowable loss.
+The regulations require the return to be filed where the disposal of residential property gives rise to a chargeable gain.

 Where however a gain is fully covered by relief, such as principle private residence relief, there will be no requirement to file, likewise where any gain is covered by the annual exemption or a brought forward capital loss there is an exemption from the requirement to file.